 slrn ('S-Lang read news') is a newsreader, i.e. a program that accesses a newsserver to read messages from the Internet News service (also known as 'Usenet').
 It runs in console mode on various Unix-like systems (including Linux), 32-bit Windows, OS/2, BeOS and VMS.
 Beside the usual features of a newsreader slrn supports scoring rules to highlight, sort or kill articles based on information from their header.
 It is highly customizable, allows free key-bindings and can easily be extended using the sophisticated S-Lang macro language.
 Offline reading is possible by using either slrnpull (shipped with slrn) or a local newsserver (like leafnode or INN).

 JED took a break from slrn development after releasing slrn 0.9.6.4.
 From 2000 to 2007 slrn was developed by Thomas Schultz with the help of a great number of people who made contributions.
 John E. Davis returned to develop slrn again in October 2007 and after much work released slrn 0.9.9 and now in 2014 slrn 1.0.2.
-The slrn community thank both Thomas and JED for their dedicated work over a 20 year period.
+The slrn community thank both Thomas and JED for their dedicated work over an incredible 20 year period.

 Information about slrn

 This web page aims to be the central access point for web based information on slrn but there are several other places to gain information about slrn.
 There are several newsgroups where slrn is discussed: